 The second is the difficulty D.C. residents with children may face in finding affordable childcare.
 This difficulty may prevent some residents from accepting a job.
 According to the Economic Policy Institute, a family of three —or two adults and one child—pays roughly 17,000 dollars per year for childcare, and a family of four—or two adults and two children—pays even more—35,000 dollars.[2]

 [1] The date classification scheme for this piece is borrowed from and indebted to Gadi Barlevy, R. Jason Faberman, Bart Hobijn, and Ayşegül Şahin, “The Shifting Reasons for Beveridge Curve Shifts,” NBER, Working Paper # 31783.
-In this chart of the week, “Before the great recession” includes all quarters between December 2000 to December 2007.
-“Great recession and recovery” includes all quarters from January 2008 to February 2020.
-‘COVID-19” includes all quarters from March 2020 to September 2024.
+In this chart of the week, “Before the great recession” includes all months between December 2000 to December 2007.
+“Great recession and recovery” includes all months from January 2008 to February 2020.
+‘COVID-19” includes all months from March 2020 to September 2024.
 Note that the ending date for the “COVID-19” period differs from the one in the cited paper.

 [2] Annual costs in 2023 dollars for “Washington, DC.”
 Estimates are from EPI’s Family Budget Calculator.